Wrath of Rakshasa: Queue and theme

 The queue is themed after a traveling exhibition show by the fictional Ornelas Brothers at the park's County Fair called "The Wrath of Rakshasa."
 With carnival-style posters to fit the park's County Fair themed area, the show presents an "unusual collection" of artifacts, informational boards, and statues related to the mythical Rakshasa, a shape-shifting demon from Hindu mythology.
 It thematically complements the adjacent Demon roller coaster.
 The ride's exit leads riders into the Rakshasa Relics store.

 Layout

 The train going through the barrel roll element.

 After exiting the station, trains on Wrath of Rakshasa climb the 180 ft lift hill.
 At the top, riders take a small left turn and stop, while the train is tilted to peer over the edge.
-After a brief pause, riders plunge 171 ft at a 96° beyond-vertical angle, reaching speeds up to 67 mph.
+After a brief pause, riders plunge 171 ft at a 96-degree beyond-vertical angle, reaching speeds up to 67 mph.
 Afterward, riders ascend into an Immelmann loop, followed by a dive loop.
-The train then traverses a zero-g roll, turns down and to the right into an element resembling the demonic knot on Flug der Dämonen at Germany's Heide Park; this consists of a corkscrew above a barrel roll separated by a 270° turn.
-This is followed by a 180° turn to the left, then a 360° helix into the final brake run.
+The train then traverses a zero-g roll, turns down and to the right into a corkscrew above a barrel roll separated by a 270-degree turn.
+This is followed by a 180-degree turn to the left, then a 360-degree helix into the final brake run.